Advanced Mirage 2000 interceptor variants: Mirage 2000-5F

 Mirage 2000-5F "2-EI" from EC 1/2 Cigognes on final approach for landing.

-Originally independent from Dassault's private venture, the Armèe de l'Air eventually caved in, financing the conversion of 37 Mirage 2000C S-4 to the 2000-5F ("F" for "France") standard.
-Prototype conversions of aircraft N. 51 and 77 were done at Istres, with the first flight of the new standard achieved on 26 February 1997.
-Airframe No.38 was transferred to Istres on 30 December 1997 to meet contractual obligations, but it wasn't transferred to CEAM (test and experimentation unit) for pilot training until April 1998.
-Externally, the 2000-5F is identical to the Mirage 2000C, with two key differences: the radome pitot tube was removed, and a LAM (liaison avion-missile) antenna was added on the tail to enable mid-course datalink updates with MICA missiles.
+Originally independent from Dassault's private venture, the Armée de l'Air eventually acquiesced, financing the conversion of 37 Mirage 2000C S-4 to the 2000-5F ("F" for "France") standard.
+Prototype conversions of aircraft Nos.
+51 and 77 were done at Istres, with the first flight of the new standard achieved on 26 February 1997.
+Airframe No. 38 was transferred to Istres on 30 December 1997 to meet contractual obligations, but it wasn't transferred to CEAM (a test and experimentation unit) for pilot training until April 1998.
+Externally, the 2000-5F is identical to the Mirage 2000C, with two key differences: the radome pitot tube was removed, and a LAM (liaison avion-missile) datalink antenna was added on the tail to enable mid-course updates with MICA missiles.

 Mirage 2000-5F airframes were divided in two distinct production lots: